 This strategic project is aligned with YESSER’s strategic National e-Correspondence initiative, which will assist SPA in connecting to the Saudi GSB (Government Service Bus) and seamlessly exchanging correspondence with other government agencies.
 The notion of e-Correspondence is becoming a mission critical and vital approach for all government agencies in Saudi Arabia, especially organizations with traditional desktop admin correspondence systems which do not cater to the latest e-Government trends and requirements.
-Everteam’s solution is built on top of a world class ECM platform that provides document, case & archive management and allows for seamless scalability and provides trusted and long term content repositories.
+Everteam’s solution is built on top of a world class Enterprise Content Management System that provides document, case & archive management and allows for seamless scalability and provides trusted and long term content repositories.

 About Saudi Ports Authority

 The Kingdom of Saudi Arabia is the world’s main oil exporting country.
 It has the largest and most diversified economy in the Middle East with industrial exports that are internationally oriented.
 The Kingdom, therefore, has to have efficient, fully equipped ports that are capable of doing the job as it should be done.